Who Said Writing Is Easy? It’s Not As Simple As You Think

 In the last two examples, both verbs agree and occur in the past or present.

-With simple sentences, it’s easy to fix the problem.
+With simple sentences, it’s easy to fix this problem.

 But with more complex sentences, it’s sometimes not so easy to spot.